-The ACGME-accredited and POSNA-accredited Pediatric Orthopedic Surgery fellowship program at Baylor College of Medicine includes broad-based exposure to all aspects of pediatric orthopedics.
+The ACGME-accredited and and POSNA-accredited Pediatric Orthopedic Surgery fellowship program at Baylor College of Medicine includes broad-based exposure to all aspects of pediatric orthopedics.

 The one-year fellowship includes training in:

 - Congenital and developmental abnormalities of the spine, upper, and lower extremities

 - Genetic and metabolic disorders, including osteogenesis imperfecta